-We have audited the Duluth Airport Authority's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended December 31, 2020.
-The Duluth Airport Authority is a component unit of the City of Duluth, Minnesota.
-The Duluth Airport Authority's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Duluth Airport Authority's compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2021.
+The Duluth Airport Authority's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.

-We have also audited the Duluth Airport Authority's compliance regarding the receiving, holding, and using of passenger facility charge (PFC) revenue, as well as whether the quarterly reports filed by the Authority fairly represent the net transactions of the PFC account in accordance with the Federal Aviation Administration's Passenger Facility Charge Audit Guide for Public Agencies (Guide) for the year ended December 31, 2020.
+We have also audited the Duluth Airport Authority's compliance regarding the receiving, holding, and using of passenger facility charge (PFC) revenue, as well as whether the quarterly reports filed by the Authority fairly represent the net transactions of the PFC account in accordance with the Federal Aviation Administration's Passenger Facility Charge Audit Guide for Public Agencies (Guide) for the year ended December 31, 2021.